fotoverifier/Backup/README.md

 ## Repository structure
 ```
 FotoVerifier/
 +--Dedigi		    An online platform for digital image forensics.
-+--NameSlueth 		A training system for digital image forensics.
++--FotoVerifier 	A training system for digital image forensics.
-+--Filename		An online tool for uploaded image's filename analysis.
++--NameSlueth		An online tool for uploaded image's filename analysis.
 +--cli        		A collection of python scripts for image forensics.
 ```